tsonglew/dutis/Readme.md

 # Dutis

 A command-line tool to select default applications.
-It is a wrapper around `duti` commands.
+It is a wrapper around [duti](https://github.com/moretension/duti).

 ## Installation